DocnetUK/matt-client/README.md

 One thing that is often overlooked when writing crons and other regular processes is health monitoring.
 This usually takes the form of "Oh my god, such-and-such a script has not run successfully for 2 weeks, help!".

+## Absence of Success ##

+One key thing here is that this system looks for the absence of a success message.
+So, if your cron starts hitting a Fatal error, this will tell you.
+Regular "log/email" stuff in a script will not even get hit.

 ## Getting Started ##

 When you need to know if some regular process stops working, do something like this at the end of your script (when you know the job is done to satisfaction)